nthdeg/redox/README.md

 ## TODO:
 - [X] Add File transfer
+- [ ] Organize and display all current connections
 - [ ] Run implant in memory only
 - [ ] Hide network traffic